We want to come alongside those who are tired and broken offering rest, relationship and resources so that life with God is fully enjoyed!

 One of the best word pictures we can use to describe our life with God is the imagery and language of “journey.”
 Think about it for a moment.
 Our paths are filled with plenty of twists and turns, ups and downs, joys and sorrows.
 Along the winding path we encounter other travelers – some safe, some not.
 Some stay in our lives for the duration, offering friendship and love, while others leave us stranded and alone.

 Surely we all know what it’s like to feel lost, unfulfilled, confused and restless.
 How do we know which way to go?
-Who will journey with us?
 What if our path leads us straight into danger, disappointment and pain?
 Who will find us there?
 How is God present with us in the midst of those dark days and nights?
-When will we be rescued?
+Will we ever be rescued?
+Does anyone care?

 Even though it feels like it, you are not alone.
 We are offering you a space and place to be heard, to be cared for, to be loved, to be known.

 We all have a soul, whether we recognize it or not.
 In fact, it’s the deepest part of who we are, the part that goes on living forever.
 Even though we can’t see our souls functioning, we can see the results.